Newcastle is famous for its beautiful beaches and live music scene. But they’re not the only two reasons to visit the spectacular coastal city in NSW.

 To dive into Newcastle’s mining and steel production history, see a Model T Ford built in the 1920s, and learn about how the Worrimai and Awarbukarl people used stringy bark to build kuueeyung (canoes), add Newcastle Museum to your itinerary.
 The hands-on science centre, Supernova, will keep the kids entertained.

-GETTING TO NEWCASTLE
+HOW TO GET TO NEWCASTLE

 Newcastle is two hours’ drive north of Sydney, five hours’ drive northeast of Canberra, nine hours’ drive south of Brisbane and 11 hours’ drive north of Melbourne.